The Properties of Fuels

 k) uneconomic; the cost of electricity is rapidly becoming the most expensive of all forms of energy generation (Joules per pound-Sterling); it will soon be impossible for the general public to afford their current freedom of movement.

-All of which means batteries can never be claimed to be convenient, efficient, economic, clean or safe.
+All of which means batteries can never be claimed to be practical, convenient, efficient, economic, clean or safe.

 Solar energy can effectively and efficiently feed low power electronic equipment but requires large expanses of land to accumulate sufficient power to be practical for household or light industrial equipment and only works when exposed to sunlight.
 It is therefore only really practical for desert regions and suffers from similar pollution issues as the battery (above).